 Applying for Long Term Disability with Bell’s Palsy

-Bell’s palsy is usually a one-time occurrence.
-Recovery is typically up to six months, but sometimes it can take much longer.
 If you have a job where you must be in front of people often like a sales position, marketing position, or training position, it will be tough to continue to work.
 Even if you are a customer service representative, you will have a difficult time communicating without the full use of your mouth and tongue.
 It is a good idea to look into applying for long term disability benefits to help you financially while you are on a treatment plan.

-Keep a Record of Everything
+Maintain a Record of Symptoms, Treatment, Etc.

 Consult An Attorney